Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: First stage: error correction using gauge fixing

 Suppose a part of the error pattern is as shown in Fig.~\ref{subfig:aa}.
-Note that the support of the error lies only on the red color code as shown in Fig.~\ref{subfig:bb}.
-We measure the required 2-body decompositions on the TSCC to obtain the syndrome shown in Fig.~\ref{subfig:bb}.
+Note that support of the error lies only on the red color code, see Fig.~\ref{subfig:bb}.
+We measure the color code stabilizers directly on the TSCC to obtain the syndrome shown in Fig.~\ref{subfig:bb}.
 With the syndrome and erased locations, we decode the color code using color code erasure decoder and obtain error estimate as shown in Fig.~\ref{subfig:cc}.
 Note that the estimate is not same as the original error, but it results in the same syndrome.
 When we apply this estimate to the original error on the color code, it results in a stabilizer as shown in Fig.~\ref{subfig:dd}.
 (Therefore, the correction is up to a stabilizer.)
 When the estimate is lifted to the TSCC, we get a resultant $X$ type gauge operator, shown in Fig.~\ref{subfig:ee}.
 This example shows that the final outcome can induce an $X$ type gauge error but not any additional $Z$ errors on the unerased qubits.
 The following lemma proves this result formally.

-\begin{lemma} On performing $X$ error correction on a TSCC by decoding on three copies of color codes through Algorithm~\ref{alg:two_stage_x_correction}, the lifted error estimate can either be an $X$ type gauge operator or a logical operator (bare or dressed).
+\begin{lemma} On performing $X$ error correction on a TSCC by decoding on three copies of color codes through Algorithm~\ref{alg:dec_using_tcc_synd}, the lifted error estimate can either be an $X$ type gauge operator or a logical operator (bare or dressed).
 If the estimate on the color codes is up to a stabilizer, then the lifted error estimate does not contain any $Z$ error on the unerased qubits. \end{lemma}